Going to AWS re:Invent 2024?

 spacelift infracost github one of the runs

-Of course, I wouldn’t recommend going in and pushing the code directly into the main/master branch, but if you want to do something for demo purposes that doesn’t take any git flow into consideration, you can easily do so, as I’ve shown you above.
+Of course, I wouldn’t recommend pushing the code directly into the main/master branch, but if you want to do something for demo purposes that doesn’t take any git flow into consideration, you can easily do so, as I’ve shown you above.

 spacelift infracost pr

-In the PR, you are going to see all the checks that are done and in our case it is just the infracost one.
+In the PR, you will see all the checks that are done and in our case it is just the infracost one.
 By clicking on the details button, you are going to see an estimate similar to the one we’ve seen before.

 Spacelift integrates with OPA, and you can define multiple types of policies.
-One type is plan policy, and we can leverage this type of policy to integrate with InfraCost.
+One type is plan policy, which we can leverage to integrate with InfraCost.
 More details about this can be found here.

-For demo purposes, let’s build a policy that doesn’t permit any hourly cost that is greater than $0.01 per stack resources.
+For demo purposes, let’s build a policy that doesn’t permit hourly costs greater than $0.01 per stack resources.

 spacelift policy